linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 # Desktop Environment|../common/deepin-system.svg|

 ## Overview
-deepin is an elegant, easy to use and reliable Linux desktop operating system developed by Deepin Technology Co., Ltd. WPS Office, Skype, Spotify and other deepin featured applications have been preinstalled.
-It allows you to experience a variety of recreational activities, but also to meet your daily needs.
+deepin is an elegant, easy to use and reliable Linux desktop operating system developed by Deepin Technology Co., Ltd.  Google Chrome, Skype, Foxit Reader and other deepin featured applications have been preinstalled.
+It not only meets your office needs, but also allows you to experience a variety of recreational activities.
 With continually improved and perfected functions, we believe deepin will be loved and used by more and more users.

 ![1|desk](jpg/desk.jpg)